Men in Ireland die, on average,

 men engage in risk behaviours that can be seriously hazardous to their

-health (Courtenay 2000).
-Since sickness may be seen as an expression
+health.
+Since sickness may be seen as an expression of weakness, many

-of weakness, many men may decide not to seek help and, instead, present
+men may decide not to seek help and, instead, present a stoical, brave

-a stoical, brave and unflinching front to the outside world.
+and unflinching front to the outside world.
+This may account, in part,

-research into men's health in Ireland.
-However, there is also a need
+health in Northern Ireland (NI).
+Consequently, there is a need for an

 The Men's Health Forum in